andrewkerr9000/rust-dojo/concurrency/README.md

 Threads
 ===

 In the olden days Rust used green (userspace) threads running over multiple OS threads, similar to Go.
-Native (OS) threads were introduced later, and then became the default.
-Now green threads are being pushed out of the standard library, as they have various drawbacks and in the Rust memory model seem to have no advantages.
+Native (OS) threads were introduced later, and then became the default with a common API.
+Now green threads are being pushed out of the standard library, as they have various drawbacks (including the need to maintain a common API) and the current implementation is not actually lighter than native threads.

 AIO
 ===